haveitjoewei/MyWebsite/README.md

 # MyWebsite

 This project is currently just a shell.
 It serves as a pretty good indication of my knowledge of CSS3.
 Includes fun animations and 3D effects.
+Scaffolded with Yeoman, just because...

 ## How to view